Benjamin-Meyer-Dev/Sign_Language_Detection/README.md

 ### Note:
 To collect your own training data and train a custom model, delete the `sign_language_model.keras` file located in the `/model` directory before running the application.
 When no pre-trained model is found, the app will automatically enable the data collection and training interface.

-Please note that additional training data needs to be incorporated into the pre-trained model to improve accuracy, especially when distinguishing between letters with similar shapes.